KinsprideDuah/BMEmapping/README.md

 `bme_predict` - predicts the posterior mean/mode and variance of an unobserved location.

-`bme_cv` - performs a cross-validation to check model performance.
+`bme_cv` - performs a cross-validation on the hard data to assess model performance.

 `sim_cholesky` - simulates multiple independent sets of zero-mean Gaussian.